madiabio/spreadsheet-app/DependencyGraphatests/README.md

 This assignment stands on its own.

 # Assignment Specific Topics:
-Estimation: 2 hours
+Estimation: 1 hours
-Actual: 3 hours to write dependency graph code.
+Actual: 1 hr to read & setup, 1 hr to write tests.

 # Consulted Peers:
 	1. Sadie Bowen